kitschpatrol/yanki-obsidian/README.md

 Sometimes the question is the answer
 ```

-Yanki deviates slightly from the default Anki reversed card note type by supporting adding optional "extra" content that will appear on the the back of both generated cards:
+Yanki deviates slightly from the default Anki reversed card note type by supporting adding optional "extra" content that will appear on the back of both generated cards:

 ```md
 Sometimes the answer is the question